How to Test Your Home's Water Pressure

 It’s a good idea to test water pressure in your home a couple of times per year as part of a plumbing maintenance checklist.
 Testing water pressure is quick and easy, and all you need is a simple and inexpensive pressure gauge.
 Some homes even have dedicated gauges hooked up somewhere in the water line so homeowners can check the water pressure quickly and easily with just a glance.
 But if you don't have a permanent gauge, it is very easy to do a periodic test with a standard water pressure gauge.

 Why Test Your Home's Water Pressure?

 Having too much water pressure can be hard on all plumbing lines and fixtures and can even cause blowouts in flex lines or washing machine hoses, which in turn can flood the house.
-It’s a good idea to test water pressure even if your home has a pressure regulator, or pressure-reducing valve, on the main water supply because it isn’t necessarily obvious when a regulator fails.
-Testing water pressure occasionally can catch a problem with the pressure regulator before the high pressure can damage any plumbing.
+It’s a good idea to test water pressure even if your home has a pressure regulator, or pressure-reducing valve (PRV), on the main water supply line because it isn’t necessarily obvious when a regulator fails.
+Testing water pressure occasionally can catch a problem with the regulator before the high pressure can damage any plumbing.

 Watch Now: How to Test Your Home's Water Pressure